andydunstall/figg/docs/client_protocolv2.md

 or the offset contained in `ATTACHED` if not yet received any messages.

 If the connection drops, the client automatically reconnects.
-When a new connection succeeds an `ATTACH` message for all subscribed topics is sent containing this tracked offset to recover any messages missed while disconnected.
+When a new connection succeeds an `ATTACH` message for all attached and attaching topics is sent containing this tracked offset to recover any messages missed while disconnected.

+## Detach
+To unsubscribe the client sends a `DETACH` request with the topic name.
+This is retried on each reconnect until a `DETACHED` response is received.

+Note if the user subscribes to the topic again before receiving `DETACHED` it stops retrying.

 ## Protocol
 The Figg protocol uses a custom binary protocol to encode messages.